 Ovariohysterectomy (OVH) is the ideal treatment of pyometra in dogs with fluid therapy before and after surgery and antibiotics course for 7-14 day after surgery (Hagman, 2017; Turkki et al., 2023).
 Untreated pyometra may be fatal due to the toxic effects of bacteria and organs dysfunction.
-Also in untreated closed-cervix pyometra may lead to renal failure, uterine rupture, peritonitis and toxemia (Maddens et al., 2011; Gasser et al., 2020; Turkki et al., 2023).
+Also in untreated closed-cervix pyometra may lead to renal failure, uterine rupture, peritonitis and toxemia (Maddens et al., 2011; Gasser et al., 2023).